 Mid-Water Floaters.
-Revenue generated by our mid-water floaters decreased \$91.0 million during the first quarter of 2012, compared to the same quarter in 2011, primarily due to 334 fewer revenue earning days (\$91.6 million) combined with a decline in average daily revenue earned (\$9.4 million).
-The decrease in revenue earning days, compared to the first quarter of 2011, was primarily attributable to planned downtime for mobilization and shipyard projects (130 additional days), unplanned downtime for repairs and the warm stacking of rigs between contracts (130 additional days) and 94 additional cold stacked days.
-The decline in revenue was partially offset by higher mobilization revenue recognized during the first quarter of 2012 (\$10.0 million), compared to the prior year quarter, primarily due to an \$8.0 million demobilization fee received by the Ocean Guardian upon completion of its contract offshore the Falkland Islands.
-Contract drilling expense increased \$10.8 million during the first quarter of 2012, compared to the same quarter in 2011, primarily due to the recognition of costs associated with the January 2012 demobilization of the Ocean Guardian from the Falkland Islands and the mobilization of the Ocean Saratoga to Guyana (\$18.0 million), partially offset by a \$6.6 million reduction in contract drilling expense attributed to our cold-stacked mid-water floaters.
+Revenue generated by our mid-water floaters decreased \$163.6 million during the first half of 2012, compared to the same period in 2011, primarily due to 602 fewer revenue earning days (\$162.5 million), reflecting an increase in planned downtime for mobilization and shipyard projects (235 additional days), as well as unplanned downtime for repairs and the warm stacking of rigs between contracts (293 additional days).
+The decrease in revenue earning days during the first half of 2012 was partially offset by 91 fewer cold-stacked days during the period as a result of our decision to upgrade the Ocean Onyx at the end of 2011 for deepwater service, offset by the cold stacking of the Ocean Epoch in the first quarter of 2011.
+Additionally, the decline in average daily revenue earned (\$13.0 million) during the first six months of 2012 was partially offset by the recognition of an additional \$11.9 million in mobilization revenue, including an aggregate \$18.0 million in mobilization fees recognized for the Ocean Guardian and the Ocean Saratoga associated with their now completed contracts in the Falkland Islands and offshore Guyana, respectively.
+Contract drilling expense increased \$21.5 million during the first half of 2012, compared to the same period in 2011, primarily due to the recognition of costs associated with the 2012 demobilization and subsequent shipyard project for the Ocean Guardian, the mobilization of the Ocean Saratoga to Guyana and subsequent return and the demobilization of the Ocean Whittington to the GOM (\$25.1 million), partially offset by reduced contract drilling expense attributable to the cold stacking of the Ocean Epoch in early 2011.